John 15:7 caught my attention.

 They were always hoping, believing, if not for themselves, then for others, standing in the gap for those that did not have hope.

 Isaiah 30:18 describes that our God Almighty, maker of heaven and earth, sits on the throne, “longing to be gracious to you” to “show compassion.”
 He is at the ready: waiting to meet our needs; wanting to meet our needs; able to meet our needs; willing to meet our needs.
 In fact He knows what we need before we ask Him, because He cares for us like a Father!
 (Matt 6:8)

 God was expecting me to be hoping, He was expecting me to be trusting Him for something!
 It is His delight to meet needs as a Father delights in meeting the needs of his children.

-I concluded that everyone, everyday, should have something to be asking God for, expecting to see His hand, either for themselves or for others (Psalm 27:13) because God wants us to be like that, hope filled and believing.
+I concluded that everyone, everyday, should have something to be asking God for, expecting to see His hand, either for themselves or for others (Psalm 27:13)

 What am I trusting God for today?